Discover more from EVERYDAY DRINKING

 Thoughts on "faults," perfection, and drinkability while shucking peas.

-But first, I want to talk about the wines I opened while I shucked my peas in the shade of my back patio Sunday afternoon — and also a little about overthinking things, as well as living in an imperfect world.
+I want to talk about the wines I opened while I shucked my peas in the shade of my back patio Sunday afternoon—and also a little about overthinking things, as well as living in an imperfect world.

 Now, my corner of New Jersey has been ridiculously hot and muggy, but I felt like light, chilled red wines would pair best with what I was serving for dinner.
 At first, I opted for an old favorite, a 2019 Foradori Teroldego ($22) from the Italian Alps.
 Teroldego is the kind of obscure, easy-drinking Alpine red (a genuine Godforsaken Grape) that I gravitate to: Cool, fresh, low alcohol, utterly gulpable.
 What balances the bright purple fruitiness is a hint of that classic Italian bitter amaro note and a super dry finish.
 Elisabetta Foradori is one of Italy’s legendary low-intervention, biodynamic producers.
 Her children now run the winery and the wines rarely disappoint.
 They are precise, pure, technically flawless.